-First, you need to the Shinkansen to Nagano, the high-speed train does the 220km trip in 86min.
+First, you need to the Shinkansen to Nagano; the high-speed train makes the 220km trip in 86min.

 The bus from Tokyo also stops right outside the train station.

-There’re English signs outside the train station of which bus to take, there’s also a small tourist information inside the train station with English speaking staff that will be able to help you out.
+There’re English signs outside the train station of which bus to take; there’s also small tourist information inside the train station with English speaking staff that will be able to help you out.

 The bus from outside the train station to the park entrance is 1400yen.